abdarafi/ctf-writeups/2020/idsecconf/web/README.md

-Forget the name of the chall.
+I forgot the name of the chall.
 The aim of this chall is to exploit Apache Struts.